 UNESCO City of Crafts and Folk Art

-The city of Kanazawa, Japan was appointed UNESCO City of Crafts and Folk Art on the 8th of June 2009.
+The city of Aswan, Egypt was appointed as UNESCO's first City of Crafts and Folk Art on the 1st of September 2005.